 True to its name, the satiating diet focuses on healthy food groups that promote feelings of fullness.
 Furthermore, the key foods also have properties that boost metabolism, reduce body fat, and lower blood sugar.
 Think water-packed fruits and veggies, lean protein, whole-grain fiber, and healthy plant-based fats.
 There’s also one secret sauce that spices things up in the equation: hot peppers.
 (Double pun very much intended.)

-The satiating diet has been compared to both the Mediterranean diet and keto diet.
+The satiating diet plan has been compared to both the Mediterranean diet and keto diet.
 First, the Mediterranean diet incorporates the same percentage of healthy fats.
 However, the satiating diet ups lean protein while reducing carbs.
 Next, while the keto diet also champions fatty foods, they don’t necessarily have to be “healthy” and plant-based.
 (High-fat cheese, pork, butter, and cream all get the green light.)
 Furthermore, the keto diet highly restricts carb intake, whereas carbs amount to nearly half of a satiating diet meal.

 The research behind the satiating diet